gunta/grunt-preload-assets/README.md

 * `json`
 * `json-idaskey`
 * `csv`
-* `custom-sample`.
+* `custom-sample`
 * Or a path to a template file.

 Default: `json`

 Selects a template for generating the assets list.
-The output can be customized by creating your own template.
+The output can be customized by creating your own [underscore template](http://www.2ality.com/2012/06/underscore-templates.html).

 #### detect
 Type: `Object`